 From the outset, the Museum has energetically pursued it's mission to study and exhibit natural history materials relating to Alaska's natural history and to promote and develop educational programs which benefit students and enrich the curricula of schools and universities in Alaska.
 While located in Eagle River, the museum served over 4,000 local Alaskans and visitors annually.

 Turning a boat warehouse into a Museum has been a fun, creative process.
 Significant changes to the interior were required before the Museum could open in 2005.
 Renovation of the building is still underway.
 The Museum has renovated the restrooms, the floors, lighting as well as winterized.
 In 2013 artist James Havens painted a wrap around mural on our exterior.
-In 2014 the Museum will be renovating the exterior parking lot and enclosed patio spaces and will be exhibiting on the patio summer and winter!
+In 2014 the Museum renovated the exterior parking lot and enclosed patio spaces and will be exhibiting on the patio summer and winter!

 To learn even more about the Alaska Museum of Science & Nature and how you can help, please see the support section of this site.